MBJuric/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-consumer/README.md

 }
 ```

-In the example above, we defined the topics names with the parameter of the `@KafkaListener` annotation,
-but we could also rename the onMessage method to the desired topic name.
+In the example above, we defined the topics names with the parameter of the `@KafkaListener` annotation.
+Alternatively, we could also rename the onMessage method to match the desired topic name.

 ### Add required configuration for the Kafka Producer

-You have to add the Kafka Consumer configuration using any KumuluzEE configuration source.
+We have to add the Kafka Consumer configuration using any KumuluzEE configuration source.

 For example, you can use config.properties file, placed in resources folder: